 After completing the first 12 months of project implementation, the Management Committee will proceed with an inspection visit of the project.
-Then the project will be the subject of an annual supervision mission at a date to be set by mutual agreement between the executing agency and ITTO.
+Project Phase I and Phase II will be the subject of an annual supervision mission at a date to be set by mutual agreement between the executing agency and ITTO.